ProvableHQ/leo/examples/vote/README.md

 ### Vote

-Ticket owner can use the ticket to vote `agree` / `disagree` with the specific proposal - `pid`.
+A ticket owner can use their ticket record to vote `agree` / `disagree` with the specific proposal - `pid`.

-As the ticket record can be used as an input privately, the voter's privacy is protected by zk.
+Since the ticket record can be used as an input privately, the voter's privacy is protected.

 Run `agree`: